A Board of People with Lived Experience

 Adult Adoptee

-Co-Founder, Executive Director
+Executive Director

 Heather has a bachelor’s degree in Art Therapy from Capital University, and a master’s in Clinical Mental Health Counseling from Pennsylvania Western University.
 She co-founded Encompass Adoptees in 2017, in its original form, and continues to serve the adoption, foster, and kinship (AFK) community.
 In addition to being an adult adoptee, Heather has accumulated experiences as a Kinship Support Specialist, as a Mental Health Specialist doing Community Counseling, and as a foster parent.
 She has served in a variety of children’s educational and care positions including working with Transracial Journeys Summer Camp for several years in their art cabin.
 Prior to this, Heather had a small woodworking business for nearly ten years.
-As an artist, Heather’s work was displayed at the 2019 Indiana Adoptee Network Conference, and at the Annual Encompass Adoptees Art Show.
+As an artist, Heather’s work was displayed at the 2019 Indiana Adoptee Network Conference, and at the Annual Encompass Adoptees Art Shows.
 She plans to continue to create spaces for AFK individuals and our community to have a voice, learn, process, see one another in genuine ways, and gain insights through art.

 Dr. Angela Tobin, OTD, OTR-L (she/ her)

-Bio Sibling in Kinship Family
+Bio Sibling, in Kinship Family

 Angela Tobin earned her doctorate in occupational therapy from the Ohio State University and bachelor’s degree in Educational Psychology from Mississippi State University.
 She is leader, advocate, and researcher in the field of kinship care.
 She is the founder and leader of Kinship Caregivers Connect, an online statewide support group in Ohio.
 Dr. Tobin’s interest in working with kinship families sparked from personal experience, as both her grandparents and then her parents raise her cousin (their grandson/nephew).
 She has taken an interdisciplinary and holistic health approach to supporting kinship families.